allegroai/clearml-docs/docs/webapp/webapp_profile.md

 `pool A` cannot currently satisfy the profile's resource requirements).

-Administrators can control the queuing priority within a profile across resource policies making use of it (e.g. if the R&D team and DevOps teams both have pending jobs - run the R&D team's jobs first or vice versa).
+Administrators can control the queuing priority within a profile across resource policies making use of it (e.g. if the R&D team and DevOps team both have pending jobs - run the R&D team's jobs first or vice versa).

 The resource profile cards are displayed on the bottom of the Resource Configuration settings page.
 Each card displays the following information: